So, what does a ferret look like?

 Can you easily determine what kind of animal is a ferret?

 Ferrets are rather interesting animals, very specific to the world of pets.
 So, today we will share with you some information about ferrets, their size, weight, fur colors, patterns, and other interesting and useful information about ferrets as animals.

 What Kind Of Animal Is A Ferret?

 Ferrets are a part of the weasel family, with the Latin name Mustelidae.
 This family is rather big and it includes wild animals like stoats, polecats, otters, minks, martens, and even wolverines.
-The entire family consists of carnivorous mammals with an elongated body and short legs.
-So, ferrets, as part of the family, have all those characteristics.
+The entire family consists of carnivorous mammals with elongated bodies and short legs.
+So, ferrets, as part of the same family, have all those characteristics.

 What Does A Ferret Look Like?